dusk-network/dusk-blockchain/pkg/core/database/README.md

 - `database.Tx`: A transaction layer tightly coupled with Blockchain specifics to fully benefit from underlying storage capabilities

-### Drivers
+### Available Drivers

-- /database/heavy driver is designed to provide efficient, robust and persistent Dusk Blockchain DB on top of syndtr/goleveldb/leveldb store.
+- `/database/heavy` driver is designed to provide efficient, robust and persistent Dusk Blockchain DB on top of syndtr/goleveldb/leveldb store.
 It must be Mainnet-complient.

-- /database/lite driver is designed to provide human-readable Dusk Blockchain DB for Devnet needs only.
+- `/database/lite` driver is designed to provide human-readable Dusk Blockchain DB for Devnet needs only.
 As is based on sqlite, any SQL browser can be used as blockchain explorer.

 ### Code example: